LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_oppo.md

 {% endif %}

 {% unless site.data.devices[page.device].no_oem_unlock_switch %}
-3. Enable OEM unlock in the Developer options settings on the device, if present.
+3. Enable OEM unlock in the Developer options under device Settings, if present.
 {% endunless %}
 4. Connect the device to your PC via USB.
-5. Open a terminal on the PC and boot the device to fastboot mode by typing:
+5. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:

         adb reboot bootloader